AgatheLouiseLav/MastermindGame/README.md

 =>CSS: 	Make the UI simple and enjoyable to use,

+	Create a scrollable section for the board, but the page with stay still,

+  	Use 6 different colors for thw color Choice,

-	BONUS: make it mobile responsive,
+	BONUS: make it mobile responsive.

 =>JS:  	Create functionality of the Game with Javascript